Be Still Yoga

 In a world of doing, at Be Still, we focus instead on non-doing, in order to cultivate calmness, acceptance, and peace.

-Be Still Yoga Studio is a quiet space in which to be still and to focus on the present moment.
+Be Still Yoga Urban Garden Day Retreats offer quiet space in which to be still and to focus on the present moment.

 So few of us take time to just be.
 Your value is not your accomplishments.
 You have value just for being you.